 Barely allowing time for the wounds of her S Club breakup heal, Rachel unleashed Sweet Dreams just a month after S Club's final single Say Goodbye had left the Official Singles Chart.

 Rachel's profile was sky-high at the time, and a Number 1 seemed like a shoo-in.
 What hadn't been accounted for was the surprise arrival of a group called Black Eyed Peas, whose track Where Is The Love? was taking off across the world.
 Even in the middle of its six-week run at Number 1, Rachel wasn't strong enough overpower BEP, so it had to settle for Number 2, selling 66,361 copies compared to BEP's 79,289.
 Conspiracy theorists will note that Where Is The Love? was co-written by and features uncredited vocals by Timberlake - just saying.

 As things stand, Sweet Dreams My LA Ex has 284,000 UK chart sales, including 4.84 million streams, since while Where Is The Love is on 1.9 million, including 104 million streams.

-There were more surprises elsewhere on the Official Chart 15 years ago this week.
-Westlife scored one of their lowest charting debuts yet with Hey Whatever (4) and Louise made a welcome - albeit brief - return with pop stomper Pandora's Kiss, landing at Number 5.
+There were more surprises elsewhere on the Official Chart this week in 2003.
+Westlife scored one of their lowest charting debuts yet with Hey Whatever (4), and Louise made a welcome - albeit brief - return with pop stomper Pandora's Kiss, landing at Number 5.
 Further down, there were more new entries for Jamelia's Superstar, Justin Timberlake's Senorita and Placebo's Special Needs.